 Dog-Friendly Cafes in Kununurra

-One of the most pet-friendly cafes around Kununurra is Ivanhoe Cafe, situated just north of town on Ivanhoe Road.
+One of the most dog-friendly cafes around Kununurra is Ivanhoe Cafe, situated just north of town on Ivanhoe Road.
 Tables and chairs are scattered across the shaded, grassy lawn, and you can also meet the resident dog.

 If you’re staying at Lake Argyle Caravan Park, while dogs are not allowed in much of their large beer garden, there are a few dog-friendly tables on the edge.
 The restaurant is generally open for breakfast, lunch and dinner, as well as coffee and other drinks throughout the day, although hours may be limited during the wet season.

 Dog-Friendly Accommodation in Kununurra